STRATEGIC PLAN 2021/2023

 GUIDELINES FOR COMMUNICATION

-Through collaboration with community partners, the Division created the "Guidelines for Communications" document to enhance communication and information sharing between GPs and community partners.
+Through collaboration with community partners, the Division created the "Guidelines for Communications" document to enhance communication and information sharing between family physicians and community partners.

 Delta Division’s Child/Youth Mental Health Substance Use Local Action Team (LAT), with assistance from a Privacy and Information Consultant, adapted the “Guidelines for Communications and Information Sharing Between GPs and Community Partners” for child/youth mental health.
 The document has been forwarded to the CYMHSU Collaborative Information Sharing System Working Group to be considered for use province wide.
 It has also been requested by organizations such as the RCMP for use in northern communities.